Analysis | Whatever the spin after the fact, Republicans knew the reality of what was unfolding during the Capitol riot

 It’s this push — these dozens or hundreds of angry people closing in on the targets of their anger — that is the reason Jan.
 6 was a crisis.
 This was the danger, both to elected officials and to the transfer of power.
 When people talk about the storming of the Capitol, it’s this group that they mean, not the people who entered the building later and wandered around, and not the crowd that remained outside.

-When former Fox News host Megyn Kelly says there is “no question the media represented it as so much worse than it actually was” — immediately after the woman she was interviewing said she didn’t “want to listen to anybody’s thoughts on the 6th unless they were like there,” which Kelly wasn’t — she’s suggesting that focusing on the threat instead of the non-threat is dishonest.
+When former Fox News host Megyn Kelly says there is “no question the media represented it as so much worse than it actually was” — immediately after the woman she was interviewing said she didn’t “want to listen to anybody’s thoughts on the 6th unless they were, like, there,” which Kelly wasn’t — she’s suggesting that focusing on the threat instead of the non-threat is dishonest.
 It’s the same strategy that’s been deployed even since the riot was still underway by those seeking to deflect blame from Trump or his base of support.

 But new reporting on that day makes clear how real the actual danger was — even from Republicans.